richard-weinhold/MarketModel/README.md

 Installation
 ------------

 The MarketModel can be cloned and added to you julia projects or just used from the repository.
 The model requires Julia 1.3 and works with the open Clp solver.
-As said before it is meant tobe using in conjunction with the python [(POAMTO)](https://github.com/richard-weinhold/pomato) model, which embeds its features and installs it automatically.
+As said before it is meant to be using in conjunction with the python [(POAMTO)](https://github.com/richard-weinhold/pomato) model, which embeds its features and installs it automatically.

 Related Publications
 --------------------